dvidelabs/flatcc/README.md

 either null or the schema `file_identifer` unless overridden by the user, or if included from a schema with a different identifier.

+The generated code defines the identifiers for a given table:

+    #ifndef MyGame_Example_Monster_identifier
+    #define MyGame_Example_Monster_identifier flatbuffers_identifier
+    #endif

+The `file_extension` is handled in a similar manner:

+    #ifndef MyGame_Example_Monster_extension
+    #define MyGame_Example_Monster_extension flatbuffers_extension
+    #endif

 ### Type Identifiers

+To better deal with the ambigouties of file identifiers, type identifiers have been introduced as an alternative 4 byte buffer identifier.
+The hash is standardized on FNV-1a for interoperability.

-Type identifier use a type hash which maps a fully qualified type name into a 4 byte hash.
+The type identifier use a type hash which maps a fully qualified type name into a 4 byte hash.
 The type hash is a 32-bit native value and the type identifier is a 4 character little endian encoded string of the same value.

 In this example the type hash is derived from the string "MyGame.Example.Monster" and is the same for all FlatBuffer code